Medically reviewed by Drugs.com. Last updated on May 14, 2022.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of Librax
+Proper use of Librax

 Take this medicine exactly as directed by your doctor to benefit your condition as much as possible.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+If too much of this medicine is taken for a long time, it may become habit-forming (causing mental or physical dependence) or cause an overdose.

 Take this medicine before meals and at bedtime.